Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in Moss Point tends to be more expensive than other types of senior living due to the specialized care required for individuals with cognitive impairments.
 The costs in Moss Point are also relatively lower than those in larger cities in the state, making it a more affordable option for families seeking quality care in a smaller community.

-For seniors who require assistance with daily living, Singing River Health And Rehabilitation Center can be the best choice for memory care assisted living in Morton, Mississippi.
-Singing River Health And Rehabilitation Center contains a total capacity of 160 dementia and Alzheimer’s units.
-It provides amenities like individual meal planning, anytime toileting help and activities and programs that lower anxiety.
-Singing River Health And Rehabilitation Center is officially licensed in the state of Mississippi with license number 255174.
+For seniors who require aid with daily living, Singing River Health And Rehabilitation Center can be the best choice for memory care assisted living in Morton, Mississippi.
+Singing River Health And Rehabilitation Center contains a maximum capacity of 160 dementia units.
+It provides services such as personalized meal plans, staff nurses trained in dementia care and dining assistance during meals.
+Singing River Health And Rehabilitation Center is licensed by the state of Mississippi with license number 255174.

 When considering memory care options in Moss Point, Mississippi, understanding how to pay for such services is crucial for families and individuals.
 Memory care is specialized care for individuals with Alzheimer's, dementia, or other cognitive impairments, and it often requires a higher level of attention and support.
 While Medicare is a common option for senior care, it has specific guidelines and limitations regarding memory care coverage in Moss Point, Mississippi.